Program options for chemistry majors

 Majors may choose from several emphases:

-Professional (choose the Chemistry or Biochemistry Option), Biomolecular Science, or Secondary Education.
+Professional Chemistry (with a Biochemistry Option), Biomolecular Science, or Secondary Education.

 The Professional Chemistry and Professional Biochemistry curricula, which have been approved by the American Chemical Society, prepare students to work in industrial or government labs, attend graduate school in science, or enter professional schools such as medical, dental, or law or pharmacy.